-After retiring in 2008, I did a lot of remodeling in our home, projects which had been put off for several years.
-This was due to the demanding schedule of my job.
+After retiring in 2008 and 42 years in the retail lumber business.
+I started a lot of remodeling in our home, projects which had been put off for several years.
+This was due to the demanding schedule of my job, which was self inflicted.
 After our projects were finished, I did the same for our children in their respective homes.